kokmingchoy/TISC21/Level_4/README.md

 But the names of the 30 HTML files on the screen do not appear to change between page refreshes. <br>
 The names of the HTML files are clickable links but every link seemed to lead to a page that displayed the same content as every other link. <br>

 However, that content changes with time.
-Sometimes it was a series of the letter "a", sometimes it was a series of the characters "<3".
+For example, sometimes it was a series of the letter "a", sometimes it was a series of the characters "<3".
 I don't think the content means anything, but may require further investigation later.